alexanderimanicowenrivers/Neural-Variational-Knowledge-Graphs/README.md

 ## Overview

 This library contains a Tensorflow implementation of the Laten Fact Model and Latent Information model for Gaussian and Von-Mises Fisher latent priors, using the re-parametrisation trick to learn the distributional parameters.
 The VMF re-parametrisation trick is as presented in [[1]](#citation)(http://arxiv.org/abs/1804.00891).
 Check out the authors of VMF blogpost (https://nicola-decao.github.io/s-vae).
-Whereas the Gaussian re-parametrisation trick is a Tensorflow probability function.
+The Gaussian re-parametrisation trick is a Tensorflow probability function.

 -------